MicrosoftDocs/Advertising/advertising/bingads-13/guides/bulk-download-upload.md

 ### <a name="uploading"></a>Uploading a Bulk File
 The following is an overview of the request settings and upload workflow.
   > [!IMPORTANT]
   > You must use the same user credentials throughout the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md), HTTP POST, and [GetBulkUploadStatus](../bulk-service/getbulkuploadstatus.md) workflow.
+  >
+  > To update an existing dynamic data feed item, include the *FeedItemId* field.
+If *FeedItemId* isn't provided, the uploaded item is treated as a new offer instead of an update to an existing offer.

 1. Set the *AccountId* element of the [GetBulkUploadUrl](../bulk-service/getbulkuploadurl.md) request to the account identifier corresponding to the data that will be uploaded.